hkust-taco/invalml/README.md

 4. After executing the tests, you can exit the container.
 The container will be destroyed automatically.

-### 2.2 Running the Main Project (From Scratch)
+### 2.2 Running the Project (From Scratch)

-To build the main project from scratch, please follow the steps below to ensure that all dependencies are installed correctly.
+To build the project from scratch, please follow the steps below to ensure that all dependencies are installed correctly.

 1. We recommend that you use [Coursier](https://get-coursier.io/) to set up the Scala development environment.
 You can follow [these instructions](https://get-coursier.io/docs/cli-installation) to install Coursier on your device.
 You may need to install Java manually on some platforms.
 After the installation of Coursier, you can run the command `cs install sbt scala` to install **sbt** and **Scala**.
 Other approaches to installing **Java**, **sbt**, and **Scala** should also work.
 Please ensure you have Java 11 or above.
 2. Please install [Node.js 24](https://nodejs.org/en) and **npm** (Node Package Manager).
 If there are already other versions of **Node.js** on your device, you can consider using a version manager like [nvm](https://github.com/nvm-sh/nvm).
 Please ensure the node executable is in the `PATH` so that the tests can be executed correctly.